 A Mjölnir tattoo represents power, blessings, and protection from evil.

 You can think of Vegvisir as a magical compass.

 It’s an incredibly intricate design consisting of 8 staves that branch out from the same center point and end with a unique protective rune.

 Viking tattoos are as vibrant in design as they are in their history and the Viking compass tattoo may just be one of the most popular of the various designs.

 It is also known as the Wayfinder, and it was said to help people, well, find their way.

-The Vikings endured some pretty rough weather and would carry a Vegvisir symbol for protection and guidance.
+The Vikings went through some pretty rough weather and would carry a Vegvisir symbol for protection and guidance.

-If you have to endure something difficult, either physically or mentally, arming yourself with a Vegvisir tattoo will be a token of hope and divine protection.
+If you have to go through something difficult, either physically or mentally, getting a Vegvisir tattoo will be a token of hope and divine protection.

 Scholars don’t know precisely what a Valknut symbol represents, but they’ve made some very educated guesses.